Centuripe: Demographics

+Sights

 Many remains of the ancient city, mostly of the Roman period, still exist and numerous antiquities, including some fine Hellenistic terra-cottas, were discovered in casual excavations.

 Other sights include the Chiesa Madre (17th century) and the ruins of the so-called Castle of Conradin, in fact a Roman mausoleum of the Imperial age.

 Archaeological sites

 Centuripe and the surrounding territory are the subject of archaeological research and numerous sites have been found: